akej74/grid-control/README.md

  - A driver is needed, see "MCP2200/MCP2221 Windows Driver & Installer" on the [product page](http://www.microchip.com/wwwproducts/en/en546923)

 ### Python environment
-Assuming you have Python 3 installed, the following additional modules are required (can be installed with "pip").
+Assuming you have Python 3.5 installed, the following additional modules are required (can be installed with "pip").
 - pip install pyserial
 - pip install wmi
 - pip install pypiwin32
 - pip install pyqt5
+- pip install install pyinstaller (For python 3.6+, you will need the unstable dev version of pyinstaller)
+- pip install pyusb

 ### QT Creator
 QT Creator (including QT Designer for UI design) can be downloaded [here](https://www.qt.io/download-open-source/).
+You need to convert the mainwindow.ui to mainwindow.py (because of PyQt5).
+This is taken care of my executing pyinstaller-build.bat

+NOTE: It is used strictly for editing the ui/mainwindow.ui file directly.
+It is not necessary to create a QT Project.

+### Packaging
+PyInstaller is used to package the software into EXE format so that you dont have to call "python gridcontrol.py"

+Run pyinstaller-build.bat to package the software.

+### PyCharm (OPTIONAL)
+The latest version of PyCharm Community edition was used because it is a fantastic IDE.
+I used the ./grid-control/ directory as the root for the project.

 ### Grid simulator
-For troubleshooting, or if you would like to run Grid Control without a Grid device, please have a look at my grid simulator available [here](https://github.com/akej74/grid-simulator).
+For troubleshooting, or if you would like to run Grid Control without a Grid device, please have a look at the original grid simulator available [here](https://github.com/akej74/grid-simulator).

 ### Inspiration from other projects
 I would like to thank the authors of the following projects that have been helpful in understanding the communication protocol the Grid and Kraken X61 uses.